rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 </VirtualHost>
 ```

-Here's what's happening above.
-You may want to review the [Apache Web Server Multi-Site Setup](../web/apache-sites-enabled.md) to see the differences in the application of an SSL purchased from another provider and the Let's Encrypt certificate:
+Here is what is happening:

-- Even though port 80 (standard http) is listening, we are redirecting all traffic to port 443 (https)
+- Even though port 80 (standard `http`) is listening, you are redirecting all traffic to port 443 (`https`)
-- SSLEngine on - simply says to use SSL
+- SSLEngine on - says to use SSL
 - SSLProtocol all -SSLv2 -SSLv3 -TLSv1 - says to use available protocols, except those found to have vulnerabilities.
-You should research periodically which protocols are currently acceptable for use.
+You need to periodically research the protocols that are currently acceptable for use.
-- SSLHonorCipherOrder on - this deals with the next line regarding the cipher suites, and says to deal with them in the order that they are given.
-This is another area where you should review the cipher suites that you want to include periodically
+- SSLHonorCipherOrder on - this deals with the next line regarding the cipher suites, and says to deal with them in the order listed.
+This is another area where you need to review the cipher suites that you want to include periodically
-- SSLCertificateFile - this is the PEM file, that contains the site certificate **AND** the intermediate certificate.
-We still need the 'SSLCertificateChainFile' line in our configuration, but it will simply specify the same PEM file again.
+- SSLCertificateFile - this is the PEM file, and includes the site certificate **AND** the intermediate certificate.
 - SSLCertificateKeyFile - the PEM file for the private key, generated with the *certbot* request.
-- SSLCertificateChainFile - the certificate from your certificate provider, often called the intermediate certificate, in this case exactly like the 'SSLCertificateFile' location above.

-Once you have made all of your changes, simply restart *httpd* and if it starts test your site to make sure you now have a valid certificate file showing.
+When you have made all of your changes, restart *httpd* and if it starts test your site to ensure you now have a valid certificate file showing.
 If so, you are ready to move on to the next step: automation.

 ## Using *certbot* With Nginx

 A quick note: using *certbot* with Nginx is pretty much the same as with Apache.
-Here's the short, short version of the guide:
+Here is the short version of the guide:

 Run this command to get started: